 Around 1996, a student drew an artistic rendering on top of a stack of mother’s essays that were submitted to my jewelry store.
 It said, “Go Diamond Mike!”
 Yes, I can be Diamond Mike, I thought.

 What is a Diamond Mike supposed to do?

 We all choose who we want to be.
 We can be dark villains.
 We can be superheroes.

 Today I buy and sell diamonds.
-I design jewelry.
-I am a father and grandfather.
+I help hundreds of couples choose their engagement ring.
+I award gemstones to creative students in the Why Mom Deserves a Diamond writing contest.
+I am a father and a grandfather.
 I wear a purple tie.
 On occasion an umbrella is my scepter.
-Don’t be surprised if you ever see me wearing a purple cape.

 The most important thing is to know we have been loved.
 But first we must have a name, define our name, and live up to our name.